Call for Submissions

 Please email your manuscript in a Word or equivalent document to firstname.lastname@example.org, along with a separate Word or equivalent document containing a list of your proposed figures, consecutively numbered and captioned (Artist, artwork, date, material, size in cm, collection, location), with thumbnails where possible.

-Manuscripts should be formatted according to our style guide, which is based on The Chicago Manual of Style, modified for our global, online model.
+Manuscripts should be formatted according to our style guide, which is based on The Chicago Manual of Style.